• Skip to primary navigation

 • Since the chops are thin, and not a roast, they only need to rest briefly after removing from oven.

-Why use a Dutch Oven to cook?
+Why is using a Dutch Oven is a great way to cook?

 A Dutch oven is a multipurpose, versatile piece of kitchen equipment that I believe everyone will love.
 I use my Dutch Oven every week; for roasts, vegetables, chilis and soups.
 According to America's Test Kitchen, it is heavy and thick enough to conduct and retain heat and deep enough to handle large cuts of meat and many quarts of liquid. (for soups)